maydewd/artisan/ExecutiveSummary.md

 ## Target Users

+This app will target two types of users: artists who are looking to sell goods that have a local theme, and consumers who are looking to purchase local artwork.
+The app will then render different artwork to different consumers based on geographic area.
+Due to this, the app must be easy enough to use for an audience of varying technical experience.
+In addition, we would prefer that the app be available to both amateur and professional artisans.

 ## Value

 This app has two main audiences: artists (sellers) and art lovers (consumers).
 This app will attempt to unite these two groups who benefit from each other.